 The diversity of the VSIs, potentially covering journals from a variety of geoscience disciplines, allows to reach the broad authorship and readership of the involved journals.
 It evaluates the creation and inspection process for ERCs outside of a prototypical lab setting, so the technical infrastructure for ERCs is completely overhauled to support a growing number of users.

-Cite this blog post or page as
+Cite this page as

-"ERC Pilots" in Opening Reproducible Research: a research project website and blog.
+"🚀 Pilots" (2019) in Opening Reproducible Research: a research project website and blog.
 Daniel Nüst, Marc Schutzeichel, Markus Konkol (eds).
 Zenodo. doi:10.5281/zenodo.1485437